CipherPole/The-Marooneds-Folly/README.md

 - The workflows use the built-in `GITHUB_TOKEN`.
 This token has limited permissions and cannot create or manage secrets.
 Review workflow logs and PRs before merging automatically.
 - If you want stricter rules (e.g., require approvals, CI checks), update the workflow or add branch protection rules in GitHub Settings.

+If you see the error "GitHub Actions is not permitted to create or approve pull requests", GitHub is preventing the built-in `GITHUB_TOKEN` from creating PRs or merging.
+To fix this, create a Personal Access Token (PAT) with repo scope and add it as a repository secret named `PR_TOKEN`:

+1. Create a PAT: https://github.com/settings/tokens/new — enable `repo` (or at least `public_repo` for public repos).
+2. In your GitHub repository: Settings → Secrets and variables → Actions → New repository secret.
+	- Name: PR_TOKEN
+	- Value: (paste your PAT)

+With `PR_TOKEN` set, the workflows will use that token to create and merge PRs.